[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 More details: Dynamo headlamp: Herrmans H-diver

-60-75 lux (with/without taillamp) version: I don't particularly like the beamshape, and for some reason despite the high lux claim the illumination at 40m seems pretty weak compared to Saferide 60/Edelux.
+60-75 lux version (lux values are with/without taillamp): I don't particularly like the beamshape, and for some reason despite the high lux claim the illumination at 40m seems pretty weak compared to Saferide 60/Edelux.
 I think this is because the lux rating is a short peak as opposed to maintained over some time.
 I mentioned such issues before, somewhere else on my website...

-75-95 lux (with/without taillamp) version: Mid-late November 2012 a new version of the H-one S arrived.
+75-95 lux version (lux values are with/without taillamp): Mid-late November 2012 a new version of the H-one S arrived.
 I had already heard it was a big improvement though the reflector looks the same, the LED is different, bigger, more yellow.
-This headlamp is the first factory made dynamo bicycle headlamp with a neutral white LED, and it kicks ass in the rain and is more pleasant than cool white under all circumstances.
+This headlamp is the first factory made dynamo bicycle headlamp with a neutral white LED (update 28-9-2013: The Saferide 80 with neutral white LEDs may have been available at that time already), and it kicks ass in the rain and is more pleasant than cool white under all circumstances.

 More details: Dynamo headlamp: Herrmans H-one S